OfficeDev/office-js-docs-pr/word/word-add-ins-programming-guide.md

 ### Proxy objects

 The Word Javascript object model is loosely coupled with the objects in Word.
 The Word Javascript objects are proxy objects for the real objects in a Word document.
 All actions taken on proxy objects are not realized in Word, and the state of the Word document is not realized in the proxy objects, until the document state has been synchronized.
 The document state is synchronized when context.sync() is run.
-The sync() essentially runs the set of commands in queue for each proxy object.
+The sync() method essentially runs the set of commands in queue for each proxy object.
 Example 2. shows the creation of a proxy body object, a queued command to load the text property on the proxy body object, and then the synchronization of the body in the Word document with the body proxy object.

 *Example 2.
 Synchronization of the document body with the body proxy object.*